 In this way, outdoor recreation and conservation can work together to generate benefits for the people who live in or visit the protected area.
 Ultimately, these mutual and aligned benefits can boost the public’s approval of your protection efforts.

 Find out more by downloading the guidance (PDF, 4.5 MB).
-The guidance will also be available in Swedish later in 2023.
+The guidance is also available in Swedish (PDF, 3.6 MB).

 Want to dive even deeper?
 Thinking about how to apply the method in your context?
 Contact FOS Europe's Nico Boenisch at nico@fosonline.org